 As the old adage goes, behind every overworked, adulterous, pill-popping nurse, there's a great Muslim gay confidant.
-Five years after playing a flirtatious hunk in The Ski Trip, Haaz Sleiman returns to his queer roots as Nurse Mohammed "Mo-Mo" De La Cruz in Nurse Jackie, which debuted June 8 as Showtime's most successful premiere of the season.
+Five years after playing a flirtatious hunk in The Ski Trip, Haaz Sleiman returns to his queer roots as Nurse Mohammed "Mo-Mo" De La Cruz in Nurse Jackie, which recently debuted as Showtime's most successful premiere this season.
 Also known for his dramatic turns as an immigrant squatter in The Visitor and a terrorist suspect on 24, the Lebanon-born actor shares his high hopes for Mo-Mo's love life and his newfound appreciation for George Clooney's manhood.

 Advocate.com: You have terrific chemistry with costar Edie Falco.
 Was it intimidating to find out that most of your scenes would be opposite a three-time Emmy winner?

 Haaz Sleiman: I was a big Sopranos fan and a big fan of hers, but I was more excited than intimidated.
 Rather than nervous, I was sort of like a little kid because I admired her.
 She was one of the main reasons I wanted to be on the show.
 The first day I met her there was just something immediate between us that I can't explain.
 I had a feeling that we would connect and bond as actors, and we did.
 A similar experience happened between me and Richard Jenkins for The Visitor, but with her it was even stronger.
 Our frequencies just clicked.

 Would you be friends with someone like Mo-Mo?